MAD9137/f2024/docs/modules/week4/view-controller.md

 The ViewController.swift file is automatically created in the project folder of a Single View App, and has already been associated with the view.
 :::

-To allow your viewController class to access and manipulate the UI objects you add to this view, you must setup a connection from each UI object, to your viewController class.
-This is done using a special type of variable in your viewController class called an **Outlet**.
-Modifying an outlet will let you change the parameters and values of the specific UI object the outlet is connected to.

 ## Adding a ViewController Class

 When you need to add a second view to your application, you will also need to create a second viewController class to control it.
 When you add an additional view to your application, you should first add the new viewController file to your project files with some custom name, then add the new view to the storyboard.
 The last thing you need to do is to associate your new viewController file with the new view.